What is the difference between gingivitis and periodontitis, their causes, treatment, and prevention

 • If you are feeling pain while chewing then you think that gingivitis has progressed to periodontitis.

-• Are your gums red, swollen, or irritated though your teeth are firmed in place, If yes, then you have gingivitis but if there is tooth loss or inner damage then it is progressed to periodontitis.
+• Are your gums red, swollen, or irritated though your teeth are firmed in place, If yes, then you have gingivitis but if there is tooth loss or inner damage then it has progressed to periodontitis.

 • Bad breath is a sign of periodontitis because of excessive bacteria growth in the mouth.